-Imagine a story that begins like this:
+Suppose a story begins like this:

-I heard a shuffling noise outside the tent.
+We heard a shuffling noise outside the tent.

 Who knows.
 But what if you and your friends had to separately write down what you thought was going to happen next, and your goal was to write something similar to each other?
 In that case, you’d be playing Plot Points, a game I made up in August.
 The game works like this: